joel-chu/create-plop/README.md

 # create-plop

-> Quickly scarfold templates with [plop.js](plop-js.com/) integration
+> Quickly scarfold templates with [plop.js](https://plopjs.com/) integration

 ## Introduction

-This is tool that generate template with [plop](plop-js.com) that actually built with plop :)
+This is tool that generate template with [plop](https://plopjs.com) that actually built with plop :)

 _Why you want to use it_ I been using plop for 5 years now, it's been my number one go-to tool for quickly create generator for templates for different kind of teams.
-It's been battery test on Angular / React (preact) / Vue 2~3 Projects.
+It's been battery test on Angular.js / React (preact) / Vue 2~3 Projects.
 Here are a few reasons why I use it.

 ### 1. Hackability